mauriciokobren/python-data-driven-test/README.md

 https://developer.atlassian.com/cloud/trello/guides/rest-api/api-introduction/#authentication-and-authorization

 When creating a new card or editing an existing one, it's not needed to specify the board.
 However, the list (column board) is mandatory.
-In the csv files I preferred to use the list name because it's more use friendly.
+In the csv files I preferred to use the list name because it's more user friendly.
 However I created *get_list_id(list_name)* to get the list id based on the name informed in the argument.
 To help you discover the id of the lists in your Trello boards, I created *list_boards.py*.
 It will list the id and name for each list in each of your boards.
 To run it just call ``` python list_boards.py```.

+After you have run the tests, you can delete the cards from your board by running ```remove_cards_from_lists.py```.

 ## Running the test
 To run the tests just execute this command in your bash: